The Seals and Marine Life

 Hapuka

-A large species of deep-ocean fish and another favourite food of the Sperm Whales that live in the Kaikoura Canyon.
+A large species of deep-ocean fish and another favourite food of the Sperm Whales that live in the Kaikōura Canyon.
 Length 1.8m.

-Plunket Shark
+Plunket shark

-Lives in the depths of the Kaikoura Canyon.
-It's large green eyes are needed to see prey in total darkness.
+Lives in the depths of the Kaikōura Canyon.
+Its large green eyes are needed to see prey in total darkness.

-The Great White is one of the top predators in the Kaikoura Canyon food chain.
+The Great White is one of the top predators in the Kaikōura Canyon food chain.